TelerikAcademy/JavaScript-Applications/Teamwork/README.md

 #Project Description

-Design and implement an **object-oriented web application** by choice.
+Design and implement an **object-oriented web SPA application** by choice.

 It could be a simple game , component library , business application or any other
 *   You are absolutely free to choose the topic of your work